Animal-Kindness/Sarge/index.md

 </p>

 <p>
 The Carters confronted the Mitchells at their front gate, again making baseless accusations, but this time including threats of violence.
-Two days later they learned of who had made the report and began to harass the caller, threatening lawsuits.
+Two days later they learned who had made the report and began to harass the caller, threatening lawsuits.
 The Carter's stil do not acknowledge Sarge's poor health condition.
 </p>

 <p>